 - 1. This refers to the technical ability of the project coordinator and his team to deliver the proposed project fully (e.g. background and experience of the research team and feasibility of the R&D work plan). - 2.
-In assessing the research team, apart from studying the qualifications and experience of individual members, we will consider whether the overall size of the team, the mix of staff at various levels, etc. are appropriate.
+In assessing the research team, apart from studying the qualifications and experience of individual members, ITC will consider whether the overall size of the team, the mix of staff at various levels, role of key members/involving parties in implementing the project etc. are appropriate.
 Proven track record in applied R&D work will be favourably considered. - 3.
 The lead applicant is welcome to provide all relevant information to support the application e.g. industry and academic awards won in the past, endorsement of outstanding experts in the field, etc.